eliseogit/notifbot/README.md

-Notifbot notifications to friends, groups, teams easier via code!
+Notifbot sends notifications to friends, groups, and teams via code!

 **NOTES**:
 - Programmed in Python
-- Google Accounts are required for the sender
+- A Google Accounts are required for the sender
-There are comments inside the code explaining most functions and inputs needed.
+#There are comments inside the code explaining most functions and inputs needed.

 Pros:
 - Versatile code